jgrecu/AmazingNumbers/README.md

 Enter a request: 1 5 -odd -even gapful

-The request contains mutually exclusive properties: [-ODD, -EVEN] There are no numbers with these properties.
+The request contains mutually exclusive properties: [-ODD, -EVEN] There are no java.numbers with these properties.

 Enter a request: 1 5 odd square -odd

-The request contains mutually exclusive properties: [-ODD, ODD] There are no numbers with these properties.
+The request contains mutually exclusive properties: [-ODD, ODD] There are no java.numbers with these properties.

 Enter a request: 1 5 sunny square

-The request contains mutually exclusive properties: [SQUARE, SUNNY] There are no numbers with these properties.
+The request contains mutually exclusive properties: [SQUARE, SUNNY] There are no java.numbers with these properties.

 Enter a request: 1 5 -sunny -square